Aipcecodes/codes/SI - Code of Ethics for Journalists of Slovenia.md

 26. In order for a journalist to avoid an actual or perceived conflict of interests, the journalist must refuse gifts, favours, rewards, and other benefits.
 The journalist shall avoid work outside of the journalist profession which would reduce his credibility or the credibility of the journalist community.

-27. A journalist shall not misuse the information on financial events obtained in the journalist’s professional work for personal interests.
+27. A journalist shall not misuse the information on financial events obtained in the journalist's professional work for personal interests.
 If the journalist trades securities about which he reports, the journalist shall disclose this information to the public.